-Every beginning is hard, especially if you try to succeed with a restaurant marketing.
+Every beginning is hard, especially if you try to succeed in restaurant marketing.
 You’ve been promoting yourself for a while, but you feel like something is missing.
-That missing piece of a puzzle is the internet.
+That missing piece of the puzzle is the internet.
 The internet is offering us almost endless possibilities so it would be a shame not to use them for your new restaurant.

-One really important part of the internet are social media websites like Facebook, Twitter, Instagram etc. It is free to register on any of these sites (and there are plenty others), so why wouldn’t you try it?
+One really important part of the internet is social media websites like Facebook, Twitter, Instagram, etc. It is free to register on any of these sites (and there are plenty of others), so why wouldn’t you try it?

 Rule #1: Think Like Your Customer

 If you want to be successful in social media marketing for your restaurant, you must think like your customer.
-Put yourself in their position and imagine what their needs are, what would they like to see, what reasons they have to visit your restaurant?
-Create a post and use friendly tone (not too formal).
+Put yourself in their position and imagine what their needs are, what would they like to see, and what reasons they have to visit your restaurant.
+Create a post and use a friendly tone (not too formal).
 Posting pictures of your dishes can also be a good move.

 Rule #2: Be On The Facebook

 Smart restaurant owners who don’t have a Facebook profile today are rare as dinosaurs.
 This means that literally, everyone has a profile, and everyone can find out about you if you decide to make a page about your restaurant.
 But, don’t rush with this – pay attention to details (profile picture, cover image, about section, posts, etc.).
 Facebook is a very powerful tool, but you have to be careful about everything.
 Also, pay attention to comments on your posts.
 If you pay some effort and reply to each of them, your value in the customers’ eyes will increase.